angular/components/src/lib/form-field/form-field.md

 <!-- example(form-field-overview) -->

 ### Floating placeholder
-The floating placeholder is an indicative text label displayed on top of the form field control when the control does not contain any text.
+The floating placeholder is a text label displayed on top of the form field control when the control does not contain any text.
 By default, when text is present the floating placeholder floats above the form field control.

-The placeholder text can be specified using the `placeholder` property on the form field control, or by adding a `<mat-placeholder>` element inside the form field.
+Placeholder text can be specified using the `placeholder` property on the form field control, or by adding a `<mat-placeholder>` element inside the form field.
 Only one of these options should be used, specifying both will raise an error.